noorkhokhar99/Build-an-GUI-Application-to-Get-Live-Air-Quality-Information-Using-Python./README.md

 We are living in a modernization and industrialization era.
 Our life becomes more and more convenient.
 But the problem is Air Pollution arise with time.
 This Pollution makes us unhealthy, Air is a Lifeline for our life.

-In this article, we are going to write python scripts to get live air quality information and bind it with GUI Application.
+In this video, we are going to write python scripts to get live air quality information and bind it with GUI Application.

 # Modules Needed